ZamanLantra/git_docs_test/doc/developer_guide.rst

 - indicated the elemental kernel ``move_kernel`` in the first argument to ``opp_particle_move`` loop.
 - used particles_set as the iterating set and provided cell to cell mapping ``c2c_map`` and particle to cell mapping ``p2c_map`` as 4th and 5th arguments of the ``opp_particle_move`` API call.
 - by providing ``c2c_map`` and ``p2c_map``, they are accessed within the elemental kernel, using ``opp_c2c`` and ``opp_p2c`` pointers, without the need to explicitly pass as kernel arguments.
-- direct, indirect, or double indirect mappings can be provided as opp_arg_dats similar to ``opp_par_loop`` (double indirection not present in this example).
+- direct, indirect, or double indirect mappings can be provided as opp_arg_dats similar to ``opp_par_loop`` (double indirection is not present in this example).
 - ``OPP_PARTICLE_MOVE_DONE``, ``OPP_PARTICLE_NEED_MOVE`` and ``OPP_PARTICLE_NEED_REMOVE`` pre-processor statements can be used to indicate the code-generator about the particle move status.

 To summarize, the elemental kernel over all particles will require:

-(1) specifying computations to be carried out for each mesh element, e.g., cells, along the path of the particle, until its final destination cell;
+(1) specifying computations to be carried out for each mesh element, e.g., cells, along the path of the particle, until its final destination cell.
-(2) a method to identify if the particle has reached its final mesh cell; (3) computations to be carried out at the final destination mesh cell; (4) actions to be carry out if the particle has moved out of the mesh domain; (5) calculate the next most probable cell index to search.
+(2) a method to identify if the particle has reached its final mesh cell.
+(3) computations to be carried out at the final destination mesh cell.
+(4) actions to be carry out if the particle has moved out of the mesh domain.
+(5) calculate the next most probable cell index to search.

 In additon to above, a user can provide a code-block to be executed only once per particle (during the first iteration of the do while loop) using the pre-processor directive ``OPP_DO_ONCE``.